bchareyre/yade-mpi/doc/sphinx/prog.rst

 OpenGL functors
 ^^^^^^^^^^^^^^^
 OpenGL rendering is being done also by 1D functors (dispatched for the type to be rendered).
 Since it is sufficient to have exactly one class for each rendered type, the functors are found automatically.
 Their base functor types are ``GlShapeFunctor``, ``GlBoundFunctor``, ``GlInteractionGeometryFunctor`` and so on.
-These classes register the type they render using the :yref:`RENDERS` macro:
+These classes register the type they render using the ``RENDERS`` macro:

 .. code-block:: c++